Arpwatch package break email notifications from other sources

 If anyone knows, I would be happy to write a sendmail script that can use that information to send better emails.

-#11 Updated by Ter Ted about 2 months ago
+Updated by Ter Ted over 2 years ago

 This issue forced me to uninstall arpwatch, as I can't just handle receive tons of emails from other daemons (like ClamAV) send as Arpwatch.
 I haven't got any issues before I install Arpwatch.
 It could be easily fixed by removing/redirecting notifications in cron, but PFSesne doesn't allow to edit cron (it doesn't survive reboot).
 It was very annoying, I don't understand why it can't be fixed.